 Yes.
 However, program participants must be authorized to work in the United States.
-The Hunger Center does not support applicant visas; the applicant must have work authorization that is valid for a ten-week period for summer 2024, including the core program dates (June 5 - July 31).
+The Hunger Center does not support applicant visas; the applicant must have work authorization that is valid for a ten-week period for summer 2025.

 Are Zero Hunger Interns employees of the Congressional Hunger Center?